 What are the best places to visit in Nashik?

 According to mythology, Ram (along with Sita and Lakshman) made Nashik his home during his 14 years of exile from Ayodhya.
 They lived in the area now known as “Panchavati”.
-The city got the name from an incident whereby Lakshman cut off the nose of Surpanakha, the sister of demon Ravan after she tried to seduce Ram.
+City got the name from an incident whereby Lakshman cut the nose of Surpanakha, the sister of demon Ravan.

 Being the third biggest city of Maharashtra after Mumbai and Pune, Nashik has also won an award of the Best Tourist Friendly City of India.
 Nashik, being a divine city after every 12 years hosts one of the largest spiritual gatherings around the globe, Maha Kumbh Mela.